Repost from 2015-2016. Edited, updated, and corrected.

-They assume that there is no love in fundamentalist Christianity.
-They assume fundamentalist Christianity is all hate and law, and no grace.
+They assume that there is no love in Fundamentalist Baptist Christianity.
+They assume Fundamentalist Baptist Christianity is all hate and law, and no grace.

 Their assumption is quite wrong.
-I met many loving people in the fundamentalist church.
+I met many loving people in the Independent Fundamentalist Baptist (IFB) church movement, and Evangelicalism at large.
 Their love may have been conditioned on my fidelity to their brand of truth, but they loved me nonetheless (and I loved them too).

-My wife’s parents are fundamentalist Christians, yet they love me still.
+My wife’s parents are Fundamentalist Baptist Christians, yet they love me still.

-So a lack love is not the problem.
+So a lack of love is not the problem.

-I tend to distrust people who tell me upfront how loving they are.
+I tend to distrust people who tell me up front about how loving they are.
 Such people are similar to a car dealer who tells you how honest he is or a doctor who tells you how proficient he is.
 Why do these people NEED to tell me this?

 Often, those loving Christians prove to be anything but loving.

-Many people think my defection from the Christian faith was an emotional decision.
-Certainly there was an emotional component, but my decision was primarily and ultimately an intellectual one.
+Many people think my defection from Christianity was an emotional decision.
+Certainly, there was an emotional component, but my decision was primarily and ultimately an intellectual one.

-The compassionate, caring Christians want me to try their flavor of ice cream.
+The compassionate, caring, loving Christians want me to try their flavor of ice cream.
 Their flavor is different.
 It’s not like all those other flavors.

-So, let me ask the compassionate, caring Christian a few questions.
+So, let me ask the compassionate, caring, loving Christians a few questions.

-Can I openly affirm pro-gay, pro-choice, pro-drug, pro-prostitution views and still be a part of your church?
+- Can I openly affirm pro-LGBTQ, pro-abortion, pro-drug, pro-sex worker views and still be a part of your church?

-The compassionate, caring Christians want to convince me that their church is different, that it is special.
+The compassionate, caring, loving Christians want to convince me that their church is different, that it is special.

 But it isn’t.